EventuallyFixed/timesync/README.md

 - Ongoing

 # ToDo
-- Revamp the main Snapshots screen layout, to be more mobile friendly.
+- Revise the main Snapshots screen layout, to be more mobile friendly.
+  - Complete the implementation of functionality here.
 - Allow upload and save of SSH private keys.
   - Save keys in file system: ./vendor/app/profile/profileId/KeyFile.
   - Check for existence of key before upload (one key per profile?
 Overwrite option?).